margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the historyof the 4th of July, America, and all the people
 * Grateful for the friends here and the qualities of the friendships
 * Grateful for memories in DC
-* Grateufl for God's work
+* Grateful for God's work
-* Grateufl for people doing new activities
+* Grateful for people doing new activities
 * Grateful for memories with coins doing laundry
 * Grateful for interior design and architecture
 * Grateful for the doctor here